 One cup of spinach has 1 gram of protein.
 The typical green smoothie calls for two cups of spinach, but this was a bit much for me.
 My personal preferred spinach is 1 1/2 cups, but if you can handle the extra thickness (and spinachy-ness) of that last 1/2 cup, go for it!

 My current recipe doesn’t call for nuts, but some offer as much protein as milk!
 One tablespoon of peanut butter has 4 grams and 15 almonds have 4.5 grams.
 If you have peanuts in the pantry, toss in two hefty tablespoons for almost 5 grams of protein.
 All of these are good options and would be complimentary to the nutty flavors of flax and sunflower seeds.

-Add a Starch
+Add a Grain

 Oatmeal?
 In smoothies?
 Believe it or not, it’s pretty tasty!
 The research on the nutritional benefits of oatmeal led me to add 1/4 to each smoothie.
 That addition alone added 2.5 grams of protein to the total, not to mention the amazing soluble fiber and adding some “beef” to the smoothie to hold me over to the next meal.

 Now this oatmeal has been raw, and this super food can be problematic for some when digested raw, so there is always the option of cooking it first.
 In fact, using 1/4 cup of oatmeal prepared with milk would increase the protein to 3.5 grams.

 This thought led me to consider quinoa too.
 Rinsed well and prepared with milk, quinoa would add 10 grams of protein for each 1/4 cup!

 So then what’s the magical recipe for a high protein smoothie without using protein powder?